michaelfranzl/webAGC/demo/README.md

 `es2020`/`ES11` profile (requires at least Firefox version 78 or Chrome version 89), listed and explained below.

-Both methods require that you first install dependencies: Run the following command both in the parent directory *and* in this (demo) directory.
+Both methods require that you first install dependencies: Get a recent version of Node.js and run the following command both in the parent directory *and* in this (demo) directory.

 ```sh
 npm ci